Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks

 \subsection{Real-world experiments}

-We deploy the trained passivity-aware models in the real world to complete our validation.
-In real-world experiments as shown in Fig.~\ref{fig:real-word exp}, we implement our method on a Franka Panda robot arm with a flange mounted at the end effector with an ATI45 FT sensor to percept external force and torque, with our passivity-ensured impedance controller (work frequency 1000Hz).
-We deploy the best models of \texttt{Eb4}, \texttt{Eb8} and \texttt{Eb8-Ef7} in the real world without fine-tuning.
+The trained models are deplyed in the real world to complete our validation on a Franka Panda robot arm with a flange mounted at the end effector with an ATI45 FT sensor to percept external force and torque as shown in Fig.~\ref{fig:real-word exp} upper, with our passivity-ensured impedance controller (frequency 1000Hz).
+We run the best models of each setup 3 times in the real world without fine-tuning.
 The robot can finish the task without violating force constraints and energy constraints in each experiment, which validates our method's effectiveness.
-However, failure case happened in the passivity-agnostic model as shown in Fig.~\ref{fig:real-word exp}.d.
+However, failure case happened in the passivity-agnostic model.
+Specifically, the Fig.~\ref{fig:real-word exp} lower shows all models' energy expenditure over time steps.
+First, we can observe that the \texttt{agnostic} consumes energy most aggressively although keep passive due to passivity layer, while passivity-aware models maintain lower energy consumption rates.
+Notably, \texttt{Eb4} achieves the most efficient energy usage among all models.
+This suggests that training with tighter energy constraints leads to more energy-efficient behaviors that transfer well to real-world deployment.
+The overall trend validates that our passivity-aware approach successfully learns energy-efficient policies that retain effectiveness in real-world settings.
 The video is available as supplementary material.